MEDICAL DEVICES

 The genotoxicity test battery includes:

-• in vitro test for evaluation of chromosomal damage in mammalian cells (OECD 473).
+• in vitro test for evaluation of chromosomal damage in mammalian cells.
 Chinese Hamster Ovary (CHO) or Chinese Hamster lung (V79) cells are generally used.

-• in vitro mouse lymphoma tk assay (OECD 490), modified for medical devices
+• in vitro Mouse Lymphoma Assay, modified for medical devices

-Effects on the first and second generation are assessed, in accordance to OECD 414, OECD 415, OECD 416 and OECD 421, taking into consideration the applicability to medical devices (route of application, extraction, exposure).
+Effects on the first and second generation are assessed, taking into consideration the applicability to medical devices (route of application, extraction, exposure).

 According to nature of test item one or more of the following tests can be chosen: